Both sides bury dead as Ukraine slides towards war

 "If (the election) doesn't take place, there will be chaos and the risk of civil war," French President Francois Hollande said.
 "The Russians, Vladimir Putin, at the moment want this election not to happen so as to maintain the pressure.
 It's up to us to convince them."

-But Moscow has increasingly dismissed the prospect, suggesting it will not accept the winner of the vote any more than it accepts the interim government in power since February.

-"Holding elections at a time when the army is deployed against part of the population is quite unusual," Russian Foreign Minister Sergei Lavrov told a news conference.
+But that deadline could be too late to prevent Ukraine from being dismembered: separatists in the Donbass region say they will hold a referendum on secession two weeks earlier, on Sunday, similar to the one that preceded Russia's annexation of Crimea.

-(Additional reporting by Elizabeth Piper in Kiev and Randall Palmer in Ottawa; Writing by Peter Graff; Editing by Giles Elgood and Alastair Macdonald)
+(Additional reporting by Elizabeth Piper in Kiev and Randall Palmer in Ottawa; Writing by Peter Graff; Editing by Giles Elgood)